-2. An accessory building with a sloping roof shall have a maximum height of 22 feet.
-An accessory building with a flat roof shall have a maximum height of 18 feet.
-An accessory building shall have no more than 11⁄2 stories.

-3. The ground floor area of an accessory building shall not exceed 700 square feet.
+- 3. An accessory building with a sloping roof shall have a maximum height of 22 feet.
+An accessrory building with a flat roof shall have a maximum height of 18 feet.
+An accessory building shall have no more than 11⁄2 stories. - 4.
+The ground floor area of an accessory building shall not exceed 700 square feet. - B. Accessory structures other than accessory buildings referenced above must conform to the applicable setback requirements for the principal building.